lazaronixon/authentication-zero/README.md

 - Ask password before sensitive data changes, aka: sudo (--sudoable)
 - Reset the user password and send reset instructions
 - Reset the user password only from verified emails
-- Lock mechanism for resetting password (--lockable)
+- Lock mechanism to prevent spamming (--lockable)
 - Rate limiting for your app, 1000 reqs/minute (--ratelimit)
 - Send e-mail confirmation when your email has been changed
-- Send e-mail notification when someone has logged into your account
 - Manage multiple sessions & devices
 - Activity log (--trackable)
 - Log out